reifjulian/dobatch/README.md

 # DOBATCH: Run Stata do-files in parallel

-- Current dobatch version: `1.0 23feb2025`
+- Current dobatch version: `1.0 4mar2025`
 - Jump to:  [`overview`](#overview) [`quickstart`](#quickstart) [`examples`](#examples) [`advanced`](#advanced)  [`faq`](#faq) [`author`](#author)

 -----------

 ## Overview

 `dobatch` runs do-files in batch mode in the background, allowing multiple do-files to execute in parallel.
-It requires Stata MP and a Unix-based system.
+It requires Stata MP and a Unix-based system, including macOS and Linux.
 Before execution, `dobatch` checks server usage to ensure sufficient CPU availability and to prevent an excessive number of active Stata processes.

-This command is currently being beta tested.

 ## Quickstart